WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 Materials and Methods

-A natrolite sample was prepared by dispersing fine powder in isopropanol and drop-casting onto a holey carbon grid.
+Tescan TENSOR employs precession diffraction tomography (PEDT) for structure determination by 3D ED.
+This benchmark study used natrolite sample that was prepared by dispersing fine powder in isopropanol and drop-casting onto a holey carbon grid.
 After plasma cleaning, a single ~2 µm crystal was selected for analysis.

-Only high-quality diffraction tiles were selected and averaged.
+Only high-quality diffraction tiles were selected and averaged at each tilt step.
 Tescan’s XYZ reference tracker ensured beam centering and minimized exposure.
 The hybrid-pixel detector captured patterns at fast readout speed with low background and high contrast.

-This approach avoided contamination, minimized background from the support film, and distributed the electron dose evenly across the sample — preserving sensitive regions while collecting sufficient data for analysis.
+This approach minimized background from the support film, and distributed the electron dose evenly across the sample — preserving sensitive regions while collecting sufficient data for analysis.

 03